cal-itp/data-infra/docs/datasets_and_tables/gtfs_rt.md

 ### Extraction

-Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../services/gtfs-rt-archive.md).
+Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../services/gtfs-rt-archive.md).Within this service is some basic logging functionality that exports the logs to an external table 'std.out' that reads the data in this bucket.

 ### Logging

-All GTFS RT feed logs are loaded to Bigquery via a [Google Logger Router called `rt-extract-to-bigquery`](https://console.cloud.google.com/logs/router?project=cal-itp-data-infra).
+All GTFS RT feed logs are loaded directly to Bigquery via a [Google Logger Router called `rt-extract-to-bigquery`](https://console.cloud.google.com/logs/router?project=cal-itp-data-infra).
 Note that this data is saved to its own dataset (`gtfs_rt_logs`), since routers do not allow table names to be customized.
+Within `gtfs_rt_logs`, the data specific to URL feeds failing to download is stored in `stdout`.

 See [Google Cloud Log Router docs](https://cloud.google.com/logging/docs/routing/overview) for more information.
 The raw logs may be browsed in the [Logs Explorer](https://console.cloud.google.com/logs/query?project=cal-itp-data-infra).